Combat School

-released as Boot Camp in North America, is a 1987 arcade video game produced by Konami.
+released as Boot Camp in North America, is a 1987 sports action arcade video game developed and published by Konami.
 The player takes control of a military recruit who is undergoing basic training at a United States Marine Corps Recruit Training camp, also known as a boot camp.
 The arcade game uses trackball controls.

 In 1987, Ocean Software released ports of the game for the Commodore 64, ZX Spectrum, and Amstrad CPC in Europe.
 Konami themselves later released the Commodore 64 version in North America under the Boot Camp title in 1989 alongside an MS-DOS version.
 An Amiga version was announced, but never released.

 Gameplay

 The control panel consists of a trackball and two buttons with different functions depending on the event.
 The game can be played against a CPU-controlled opponent or a second player.
 Player 1 takes control of Nick, a brown-haired recruit in an orange shirt, while Player 2 is Joe, a blond-haired recruit in a blue shirt.

 The game is composed of seven training events whom the player must complete.
-Upon a near-success failure to complete an event (failing too severely results in game over), the player must do a set number of chin ups as punishment (this chance is given only once) in order to continue into the succeeding events, or it's game over.
-The events are as follows:
+Upon a near-success failure to complete an event (failing too severely results in game over), the player must do a set number of chin ups as punishment (this chance is given only once) in order to continue into the succeeding events, or it is game over.